Neural Network Quantization for Microcontrollers: A Comprehensive Survey of Methods, Platforms, and Applications: Introduction

 Deploying complex DNNs on MCUs poses considerable challenges.
 Unlike graphics processing units (GPUs) or application-specific integrated circuit (ASIC) accelerators, MCUs typically operate within strict constraints: limited on-chip memory (often just hundreds of kilobytes), minimal computational resources, low clock speeds (typically 40 to 400 MHz), and stringent power budgets (in the order of milliwatts) \cite{capogrosso2024machine}.
 Furthermore, real-time responses must often be guaranteed \cite{lin2020mcunet}, particularly in safety-critical applications such as healthcare devices \cite{alshehri2020comprehensive}, autonomous vehicles \cite{yurtsever2020survey}, or industrial robotics \cite{soori2023artificial}.
 In such scenarios, inference latency is critical, as delayed decisions can lead to severe consequences such as compromised safety, system failures, or worse.

-This has led to the emergence of the tiny machine learning (TinyML) paradigm, which facilitates running machine learning (ML) models on edge devices with minimal processing and memory requirements, typically in the power range of a few milliwatts or less \cite{warden2019tinyml}.
-TinyML systems commonly have memory footprints under 1 MB, often between 64 and 256 KB \cite{capogrosso2024machine}.
+This has led to the emergence of the tiny machine learning (TinyML) paradigm, which enables machine learning (ML) models to run on edge devices with very limited compute and memory resources, typically consuming only a few milliwatts or less \cite{warden2019tinyml}.
+TinyML systems usually have memory footprints below 1 MB, often in the 64–256 KB range \cite{capogrosso2024machine}.

 To meet the stringent resource constraints of these devices, model compression techniques have become essential for enabling DNN inference on such platforms.
 These methods aim to reduce parameter size, computational complexity, and memory consumption, thereby making neural networks deployable on MCUs.
 However, compression often introduces trade-offs, potentially degrading model performance, and thus finding the right balance between efficiency and accuracy remains a key challenge.
 Various strategies, including network pruning \cite{han2016deep}, low-rank decomposition \cite{phan2020stable}, lightweight network design, neural architecture search (NAS) \cite{ren2021comprehensive}, and knowledge distillation \cite{gou2021knowledge}, have been explored.
 One such method, which is the focus of this survey, is network quantization, where network architectures are preserved whilst the numerical representations of the parameters are replaced with low-memory alternatives.